thelfer/mfem-mgis/docs/paper/joss/paper.md

 ~~~~

 The behaviour `MicromorphicDamageI_SpectralSplit` is loaded from a
-behaviour named `libBehaviour.so` which shall have been generated using
+library named `libBehaviour.so` which shall have been generated using
 `MFront` before running the simulation.
 The behaviour integrator
 `Mechanics` supports arbitrary small strain and finite strain behaviours.